marsipu/gsoc2021/FINAL_REPORT.md

 of 2D-Data in the data-browser of MNE-Python.
 The current backend matplotlib sets limits in performance, the addition of features and a native appearance.
-A new backend on the base of [(Py)Qt](https://riverbankcomputing.com/software/pyqt/intro) was supposed to improve the data-browser in regard of the afformentioned aspects.
+A new backend on the base of [(Py)Qt](https://riverbankcomputing.com/software/pyqt/intro) was supposed to improve the data-browser in regard of the aforementioned aspects.

 #### Backend-Selection
-At the beginning of the project, I experimented with several prototypes supplied by the mentors and compared peformance and accessibility (from a developers perspective) of multiple backends, including [pyqtgraph](https://github.com/pyqtgraph/pyqtgraph), [pyqwt](https://github.com/PyQwt/PyQwt), (custom) pyqt, [vispy](https://github.com/vispy/vispy) and [vtk](https://vtk.org/).
+At the beginning of the project, I experimented with several prototypes supplied by the mentors and compared peformance and accessibility (from a developers' perspective) of multiple backends, including [pyqtgraph](https://github.com/pyqtgraph/pyqtgraph), [pyqwt](https://github.com/PyQwt/PyQwt), (custom) pyqt, [vispy](https://github.com/vispy/vispy) and [vtk](https://vtk.org/).